NhaLeTruc/backends_tenets/DBA/CDC/CDC_CheckList.md

 # CDC Pipelines Checklist

+An attempts at summarizing all aspect of CDC pipelines in general and specifically postgres' pipelines.

+The main challenges of CDC are all related to multi-domain communications and performance:

+1. Data parsing.
+As events traverse the pipeline, they would be parsed differently across different applications and softwares.
+Controlling these formats is challenging.
+2. Data throughput. different applications and softwares has different throughput of CDC event processing rates.
+Smoothing these so that no bottleneck develops is challenging.
+3. Data recovery.
+All systems eventually fail.
+Robust systems are capable of recovering.
+Building this feature into CDC pipeline without compromising performance is challenging.
+4. Data quality.
+CDC events are often corrupted midway through the pipeline.
+Detects, resolves or quarantines, and finally reintroduces these data is challenging.
+5. Schema evolution.
+All systems change constantly.
+Orchestrating and managing cascading changes throughout CDC pipeline is challenging.

+## Production Checklist

+1. **Connectors**: free, buy, or build.
+Each connector produces different event formats and throughputs.
+2. **Source/Sink**: each database have different throughputs for CRUD operations.
+3. **Messages brokers**: Kafka for handling cdc data fluctuations and ensure messages delivery.
+4. **Schema Registry**: crucial for handling schema evolution.
+5. **Retry strategy**: corrupted/unexpected events need to be handled properly through quarantine; retries; dead-letter queue implemenations.
+6. **Reconciliation**: connector built-in or custom builds.
+Scheduled and on-demand reconcilation mechanism is needed for frequent source-sink synchronization checks.
+7. **Configuration management**: CDC pipeline require large amount of configs for cross-application communication.
+A dedicated centralized config management system is recommended.
+8. **Security**: like any other application, data encryption, users authorization, credential management is needed for CDC system.
+9. **Performance & Capacity**: auto scaling messages broker; replicas; and connectors plan is also needed.
+10. **Transform** (Optional): Spark applications or Custom modules.
+Analytical replicas tend to require data transformation before replicating to sinks.
+11. **Monitoring & Alerting**: like any other application.
+Crucial for Retry strategy; Reconciliation; and Performance & Capacity.
+12. **Backup & Disaster Recovery**: like any other application.

 ## Design Patterns

 - **Repository Pattern**: Abstract data access for MongoDB, Delta Lake, and reconciliation state storage